Kaleena Smith: Recruiting

-Smith is a consensus five-star recruit and is considered the top high school prospect of the 2027 class.
-She received her first NCAA Division I offer from California Baptist at age 11 or 12 after attending a camp at the school.
+Smith is a consensus five-star recruit and is widely considered the top high school prospect of the 2027 class.
+Her first NCAA Division I offer came at age 11 or 12 from California Baptist after she attended a camp at the school.
 Smith received additional offers from UConn, South Carolina, USC, and UCLA before entering high school, and had around 20 by the middle of her freshman season.
 In October 2024, she was named the top prospect in the 2027 class in the inaugural women's high school basketball rankings released by 247Sports.
+In July 2025, Smith was named the top player in the Rivals.com initial 2027 class rankings.
+Ahead of her junior season, ESPN affirmed her No. 1 class ranking, saying Smith "reads the floor better than any player in the country."

+In December 2025, Smith announced her first three official visits to Louisville, California, and Syracuse, scheduled for early 2026, which she followed with an official visit to LSU.

+National team career

+Smith earned a spot on the United States national under-17 team for the 2024 FIBA Under-17 Women's Basketball World Cup.
+However, she was not able to compete and was replaced by Kelsi Andrews.

+Player profile

+Listed at 5 ft 6 in, Smith plays the point guard position.
+She is also an efficient shooter, approaching a 50–40–90 season as a high school junior (53.6 FG%, 38.2 3P%, and 89 FG%).
+Smith is also recognized for her poise, vision, and basketball IQ, with ESPN analyst Shane Laflin writing that she "controls every possession with her decision-making and ability to manipulate tempo, like a quarterback throwing for a touchdown under duress."
+She also uses her quickness to be effective on defense.
+Smith has stated that she studies Sue Bird game film.

+In 2026, Kenneth Manoj of MassLive summarized her game ahead of the Hoophall Classic: "Standing at 5-foot-6, Smith knows how to use her size to her advantage ― and that might be her only disadvantage.
+With her superb shooting touch and tight handle, Smith creates scoring opportunities for herself with ease in the mid-range and from the perimeter and successfully juggles her responsibilities as a scorer and a creator."

 Personal life

 Smith has volunteered with the Salvation Army, as a youth basketball coach, and a youth Bible study group supporter.
 She also interned with the Creative Artists Agency.
 Smith has known JuJu Watkins, whom she called her "big sis", since her youth.

 In November 2024, Smith signed a name, image, and likeness (NIL) deal with Adidas, becoming the brand's first-ever high school women's basketball NIL partner.
 She was also Adidas' first signing under its new president of women's basketball, Candace Parker.
+In June 2026, Smith and Beckham Black became the first two high school basketball players to sign merchandising deals with ESPN, doing so through SportsCenter NEXT.